Dr-Dan/gd-behavior/README.md

 ## Installation
 Download from the Godot Asset Store or place into the 'addons' folder in your project.
-There currently is little reason to enable from the plugins menu other than being able to access scripts using BehaviorTree:
+There currently is little reason to enable from the plugins menu other than being able to access scripts using GDBehavior:

 ```gdscript
 # Not enabled